TritonDataCenter/rfd/rfd/0006/README.md

 impact is, what actions have been taken, and what the operator's next steps are.

-However, while this exists on a per-CN basis, SDC is entirely unaware of it.
+However, while this exists on a per-CN basis, Triton is entirely unaware of it.
 It has no integration into any facilities to inform operators, be collected, logged, etc.

-In addition, at the moment there's no way to leverage the ideas of FMA inside of SDC.
+In addition, at the moment there's no way to leverage the ideas of FMA inside of Triton.
 Components can't emit the equivalent of events like ereports that can be transformed by something into knowledge articles which detail information that an operator can use.